220425-Reston-NET/Training-Code/Wk5-REST/Notes/Readme.md

 ## Query syntax
 * It is more like SQL in that you create a statement-like operation using keywords
 * I would use joins with query syntaxes since it is easier to understand

+# Asynchronous Programming
+* Remember how concurrent things happening at the same time complicated a lot of things (Talking about you Isolation in ACID)
+* Since we are deploying this on a web service, we have to take into account multiple people using your rest api at the same time
+* Here comes Asynchrnous programming, It is the process of allowing two things to happen at once
+    * Gone are the days of looking at your code line by line but your code might run multiple lines of code together
+    * Debugging will .... be harder for sure

+# Delegates
+* It is when you want to put a method inside of a variable to call on multiple times
+* We used lambda delegate multiple times (where we put a "=>" syntax) to be able to put a method inside of a parameter
+* So one of the main uses of delegates is being able to pass methods as a parameter of another method for that method to use
+    * It is like inception movie... a method within a method within a method...